Licensed Vocational Nurse Loan Repayment Program

 - be free from any other service obligation, including other HPEF programs

-- be willing to continue working in a medically underserved area for twenty-four (24) months
+- be willing to continue working in a medically underserved area for twelve (12) months

-- complete and submit your application through CalREACH by the application deadline
+- complete and submit your application through OSHPD Funding Portal by the application deadline

 The Health Professions Education Foundation (HPEF) is a state non-profit established in 1987.